epointal/lf-hiker/readme.md

 ## Changelog
 ### 1.4.2 ###
- * fixed : issue 2 maps and the first floating
+ * fixed : issue 2 maps when the first floating the second is in stucks
  * fixed : issue no icon on button

 ### 1.4.1 ###